CALL FOR APPLICATIONS

 * Applications are solicited from current HILS G2 students

-* Applicant's thesis project must be relevant to basic or applied cancer research
+* Applicant's thesis project must be broadly relevant to basic or applied cancer research

-* Feasibility and quality of the proposed research
+* Quality and feasibility of the proposed research

 * Outstanding academic record